 Born in Washington, D.C., Simon grew up in Indianapolis, Indiana and Richmond, Virginia.
 He received his B.S. in Economics, with distinction, from the United States Naval Academy in 1998 and a M. Phil. in Economics from Oxford University in 2000.
 After serving as a Surface Warfare Officer in the U.S. Navy, he graduated magna cum laude with a J.D. from Georgetown University Law Center in 2006.
-Simon joined Williams & Connolly LLP in 2007 after clerking for Judge Thomas B. Griffith of the U.S. District Court of Appeals for the D.C.
+Simon joined Williams & Connolly LLP in 2007 after clerking for Judge Thomas B. Griffith of the U.S. Court of Appeals for the D.C.
 Circuit.

 Simon’s first major criminal trial was as a member of the team representing United States Senator Ted Stevens, who was indicted on ethics charges fewer than 100 days before he was to stand for re-election.
 Senator Stevens was ultimately exonerated after it was established that the prosecutors had intentionally withheld exculpatory evidence from the defense.
 The American Lawyer has described the firm’s work on the case as “one of the best criminal defense performances in memory, resulting in a heightened scrutiny of prosecutors that will affect the Justice Department for years to come.”